IBM/CAST/docs/source/csm/soft_failure.rst

 The `-r` or `--retry` option sets a retry threshold if this threshold is exceeded or met by any nodes that failed to be placed into `In Service` the node will be moved to `Hard Failure`.

+.. attention:: Nodes that are in `Soft Failure` and owned by an allocation will *NOT* be processed by this
+    utility!

 Recovery Script
 ---------------